CSE142/sp21-CSE142L-final-starter/README2.md

 This will run all 5 implementations of `calc_grads()` with 1 thread on layer 14 (the largest `fc_layer_t`).

-Starting with `--stat-set PE.cfg`, it also sets up some performance counters to measure the components of the performance equation and cache performance.
+Starting with `--stat-set PE.cfg`, the command line also sets up some performance counters to measure the components of the performance equation and cache performance.
 The data can be a little confusing, so here's what the columns mean.
-The first 8 are our focus:
+The first 7 are our focus:

 | Column name | Meaning                               |
 |-------------|---------------------------------------|